 Sub-Committee on NIDCAP and Science

-The Sub-Committee on NIDCAP and Science reports to the Program Committee.
-The Sub-Committee on NIDCAP and Science is chaired by a Director of the NFI Board.
-The Sub-Committee comprises individuals committed to participating in the discussion and dissemination of scientific knowledge pertinent to NIDCAP practice as well as empirical data from NIDCAP-related investigations.
+The Sub-Committee on NIDCAP and Science reports to the NFI Program Committee and is chaired by a Member of the NFI.
+The Sub-Committee comprises NFI members committed to participating in the discussion and dissemination of scientific knowledge pertinent to NIDCAP practice as well as of empirical data from NIDCAP-related investigations.

 Sub-Committee on NIDCAP and Science Role

-As part of its mission to facilitate scientific knowledge around NIDCAP, designated members of the Committee serve as advisors to NFI members, who request support in the formulation of research designs and/or proposal preparation for planned research projects.
+As part of its mission to facilitate scientific knowledge around NIDCAP, designated members of the Sub-Committee serve as advisors to NFI members, who request support in the formulation of research designs and/or proposals for planned research projects as well as abstracts for planned research projects and/or presentations.

-- Identifies recently published articles that may be of interest to NFI members and shares information, with commentaries as appropriate.
+- Identification of recently published articles that may be of interest to NFI members and sharing of pertinent information, with critical commentary as appropriate.

-- Actively exchanges information with and provides support to NFI members engaged in NIDCAP relevant research.
+- Active exchange of information with and provision of support to NFI members engaged in NIDCAP relevant research.

-- Provides early feedback and editing of NFI members’ abstracts, posters and other scientific documents that feature NIDCAP-related work.
+- Provision of early feedback and specific editing of NFI members’ abstracts, posters and other scientific documents that feature NIDCAP-related work.

 Chair, Gloria McAnulty, PhD, firstname.lastname@example.org